JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 In @fig7 we connected a hand-multimeter between pins 1 and 2 of _JP8_ to measure $I_C$ as a function of $I_B$.
 Due to the limited amount of measurements (n=20), the curve is a little wobbly.

-$beta$ is, in difference to the simulation, not getting lower over time (and therefore $I_C$ is not getting less steep).
+$beta$ is, different to the simulation, not getting lower over time (and therefore $I_C$ is not getting less steep), instead staying around $beta approx 630$.

 #let leftt = 68%
 #table(